- During a flare-up, try heavy creams or ointments that lock in water.

 A 2011 study published in the Journal of the European Academy of Dermatology and Venereology reported that a higher body mass index (BMI) made psoriasis treatments less effective.
 A more recent study published in the British Journal of Dermatology found that overweight or obese patients experienced a reduction in the severity of their psoriasis with diet and exercise.
 This suggests that eating a healthy diet that encourages weight loss could help reduce the severity of flare-ups.

-Nutritional supplements or foods containing omega-3 fatty acids may also help with your psoriasis, according to the National Psoriasis Foundation.
+Nutritional supplements or foods containing omega-3 fatty acids may also help with your psoriasis, according to the NPF.
 Omega-3 fatty acids have been linked to a decrease in inflammation.

 Some sources of omega-3 include: